tekknolagi/tekknolagi.github.com/_posts/2023-09-19-compiling-ml-models.md

 The standard training process involves your neural network structure and also another function that tells you how far off your output is from some expected value (a "loss function").
-An simple example of a loss function is `loss(actual, expected) = (expected - actual)**2` (where `**` is exponentiation in Python).
+A simple example of a loss function is `loss(actual, expected) = (expected - actual)**2` (where `**` is exponentiation in Python).
 If you use this particular function across multiple inputs at a time, it's called Mean Squared Error (MSE)[^other-loss].